SingleCare vs GoodRx Review: Which Actually Saves More Money in 2026?

 - Don't forget to compare discount prices with your insurance copay too.
 You can't use both at the same time, but one will almost always be cheaper.
 Check both before paying.

-Neither service consistently offers lower prices—compare both before filling prescriptions.
+Neither service consistently offers lower prices, so compare both before filling prescriptions.
 SingleCare has a simpler app and no account requirement; GoodRx has twice as many pharmacies.
 Both are free and require no eligibility.
-Compare discount prices with your insurance copay; you can't use both simultaneously.
+Compare discount prices with your insurance copay too, since you can't use both at once.
 The smartest approach is checking both services before each fill.

 FAQs